delawaremathguy/ShoppingList14/README.md

 Some things I may continue to work on in the future include

 * adding CloudKit.
-Iit's easy to do - *I have done it in another app* - and it's just a few steps that I have outlined in PersistentStore.swift, but you will need a paid Apple Developer account to start using the cloud.
+It's easy to do - *I have done it in another app* - and it's just a few steps that I have outlined in PersistentStore.swift, but you will need a paid Apple Developer account to start using the cloud.

-* examine support for iPad (since I now have a new iPad Air 4).
+* examine better support for iPad (since I now have a new iPad Air 4).
 I won't be taking my iPad to the store any time soon, but it would be convenient to work on the shopping list on the iPad and then, via the cloud, take my phone to the store with the updated list.

-* expanding the database and the app's UI to support multiple "Stores," each of which has many "Locations," and "Items" would then have a many-to-many relationship with "Locations," since one item could be available in many Stores.
+* expanding the database and the app's UI to support multiple "Stores," each of which has many "Locations," and "Items" would then have a many-to-many relationship with "Locations," since one item could be available in many "Stores."
 I do now shop at several different stores, so as a user, the idea is of *some* interest ... but this is an ambitious project, not so much for the Core Data side, but for the UI side!

 However, no matter what I might post from this point onward, please know that I am not at all interested in creating the next, killer shopping list app.
 It is possible at some point that I will move this to the App Store, perhaps more for the experience of going through the process.
 But let's face it: *the world really does not need yet another list-making app*.

 ## Closing

-The project is what it is -- a project that began trying to learn how to best use SwiftUI with a Core Data store.
+The project is what it is -- a project that I began during the pandemic trying to learn how to best use SwiftUI with a Core Data store.

 * On a basic level, understanding the SwiftUI lifecycle of how Views come and go turned out to be a major undertaking.  *This may be the most difficult part for programmers coming from UIKit*.
-* On the Core Data side, using @FetchRequest was the obvious, right thing -- until it wasn't.
+* On the Core Data side, using `@FetchRequest` was the obvious, right thing -- until it wasn't.
 Then adding a few sprinkles of Combine looked like the right thing -- until it wasn't.
-Version 1.0 of the app settled into an MVVM type of structure.
-Then, to my surprise, @FetchRequest made its way back into the app in Version 2.0.
+Version 1.0 of the app settled into an MVVM type of structure without using `@FetchRequest`.
+Then, to my surprise, `@FetchRequest` made its way back into the app in Version 2.0.
 I learned a lot ... and that was the point of this project.

-The code in this project, based on using @FetchRequest, should be easier to follow for beginning developers (there are no sophisticated "view models").
-Using lengthy comments in the code in various places around the app, I have also tried to make important points about how SwiftUI and @FetchRequest really do interact (*at least I think I have*).
+The code in this project, based on using `@FetchRequest`, should be easier to follow for beginning developers (there are no sophisticated "view models").
+Using lengthy comments in the code in various places around the app, I have also tried to make important points about how SwiftUI and `@FetchRequest` really do interact (*at least I think I have*).

 Feel free to contact me about questions and comments, or post an Issue here on GitHub.